mdkerner/CampusRemoteTour/README.md

 # CampusRemoteTour
-A Campus Tour Web App
+A SIMPLE Campus Tour Web App Framework

 Yeah so here's an easy way to make a campus tour.
 Enjoy, Academia!